 The Occupational Safety and Health Administration (OSHA) oversees several general and industry-specific safety and health standards.
 Submission requirements for the OSHA 300 Log Form and 301 Log Form were expanded in 2024 for highly hazardous industries (Source: Occupational Safety and Health Administration).
 Key requirements include:

-Advanced monitoring systems deliver immediate assessment of safety compliance, quality control, and operational efficiency through automated analysis of video streams, sensor data, and operational metrics.
-These systems replace manual floor walks and capture every process variation through automated round-the-clock observation.
+Advanced monitoring systems deliver prompt assessment of safety compliance, quality control, and operational efficiency through automated analysis of video streams, sensor data, and operational metrics.
+These systems replace manual floor walks and capture process variations through automated round-the-clock observation.

-- Automated alerts: Notifying stakeholders of compliance issues immediately
+Automated alerts: Notifying stakeholders of compliance issues quickly

 Video analytics for compliance enforcement

-AI-powered video surveillance analytics enables immediate detection of safety violations, process deviations, and compliance issues across manufacturing facilities.
-Computer vision systems monitor compliance with safety protocols by tracking video feeds to verify workers are wearing proper safety gear, with any violations triggering immediate alerts.
+Video AI analytics enables prompt detection of safety violations, process deviations, and compliance issues across manufacturing facilities.
+Computer vision systems monitor adherence to safety protocols by tracking video feeds to verify workers are wearing proper safety gear, with any violations triggering prompt alerts.

 Implementing automated compliance monitoring